King's College London GKT School of Medical Education: Graduation

 Graduation ceremonies for School of Medical Education are normally held in June or July (summer).
 During summer graduation, the graduation ceremonies are held in Southwark Cathedral; this is owing to St Thomas's Medical School roots that could be traced to St Mary Overie Priory.
 For those who happen to finish during January (winter), graduands could opt for attending the graduation ceremonies held in the Barbican Centre.

 Research

 The School's research excellence is recognised worldwide and the 2008 Research Assessment Exercise confirmed King's as one of the top two universities in the UK for health research strength.
-Around 70 percent of health science submissions from King's were ranked in the top six within the UK.
+Around 70 per cent of health science submissions from King's were ranked in the top six within the UK.